smoonen/bible/README.md

 Originally [KJV](https://www.crosswire.org/~dmsmith/kjv2006/), in OSIS format, with various modifications.
 This retains the Strong's and morphology data from the original; some of the morphology data appears to be from Thayer's and is not freely available.

+I maintain [an HTML version of this Bible](http://andstuff.org/bible/) rendered by [osis2html](https://github.com/smoonen/osis2html).

-With debt and appreciation to James Jordan, Peter Leithart, and Duane Garner.
+Debt and appreciation to: James Jordan, Peter Leithart, and Duane Garner.

 ## Significant changes